Shelbournator/thoughts/_posts/2025-12-16-uk-transmission-problem.md

 One concrete example is **Artificial Intelligence**.
 The UK has exerted outsized influence on modern AI through foundational work in computation, mathematics, and theoretical machine learning.

+> ### Case Study
+>
 >  DeepMind sits at the core of Google’s AI strategy, leading major initiatives including Gemini and AI Studio.
 >
 > The productivity was real.
 The value creation was real.
 But the scaling and capture of that value happened elsewhere (Google).
 {: .prompt-info }